numtide/system-manager/README.md

 ```

 > [!Tip]
-> Compare the lines in the say-hello.service file with the default.nix file to see where each comes from.
+> Compare the lines in the say-hello.service file with the say_hello.nix file to see where each comes from.

 You can verify that it ran by running journalctl: